jmattheis/goverter/docs/conversion/mapping.md

 ## Case-insensitive matching

-Goverter will automatically fields if they have the exactly same name.
-You can enable case-insensitive field matching with `goverter:matchIgnoreCase`.
+If you have fields that only differ in capitalization, then you can enable case-insensitive field matching by adding the comment `goverter:matchIgnoreCase` to a specific conversion method, globally on the interface or the CLI flag `-matchFieldsIgnoreCase`.

 Use this tag only when it is extremely unlikely for the source or the target to have two fields that differ only in casing.
 E.g.: converting go-jet generated